Jack McInerney

-John Seamus "Jack" McInerney (born August 5, 1992) is an American former professional soccer player.
+John Seamus "Jack" McInerney (born August 5, 1992) is an American professional soccer player who plays for FC Supra du Quebec in the Canadian Premier League.

-Youth career
+Early life

 Born in Chattanooga, Tennessee, McInerney moved with his family to Colorado, Illinois, California, and Florida before finally settling in Alpharetta, Georgia before he entered the third grade.
 He graduated from Bradenton Preparatory High School in Bradenton, Florida, and played club soccer for the Cobb Futbol Club in Georgia.
 He was named the National Soccer Coaches Association of America National Youth Player of the Year for 2009, having already established a regional reputation as a member of the Georgia 1992 Boys Olympic Development Program.